Episode 8

 Current conversations about men's lives

 What's it like to be a man in the 21st century?
 How are feminist issues relevant to men and boys?
-How can we engage with them about gender equality?
+How can we engage in productive conversations about gender equality?
 These questions are being discussed more than ever.

 Our monthly podcast delves into these issues with experts such as practitioners, activists and academics.
-In each episode, you’ll hear in-depth conversations about a wide-range of topics connected to masculinity and the lives of men and boys, such as preventing violence against women, promoting active fatherhood, and supporting men's health.
+In each episode, you’ll hear in-depth conversations about a wide-range of topics connected to masculinity and the lives of men and boys, such as preventing gender-based violence, promoting active fatherhood, and supporting men's health.

-The podcast is hosted by two social science researchers, based on the opposite sides of the planet: Sandy Ruxton from the Durham University Centre for Research into Violence and Abuse (UK) and Dr Stephen Burrell from the University of Melbourne (Australia).
-If you would like to give us your feedback, suggest a guest, or have a question you'd like us to discuss, get in touch with us at nowandmen@gmail.com.
+The podcast is hosted by two social science researchers, based on the opposite sides of the world: Sandy Ruxton from Durham University's Centre for Research into Violence and Abuse (UK) and Dr Stephen Burrell from the University of Melbourne (Australia).
+If you would like to give us your feedback, suggest a guest, or have a question you'd like us to discuss, get in touch at nowandmen@gmail.com.
+And if you like what we do, please share us with your friends, and leave a review on Apple podcasts!

 About your hosts